 Alternative A avoids development in the vicinity of the roadside drainage ditches and seasonal wetlands, with the exception of the proposed access driveway on Old Redwood Highway, which would cross over RD-01 via a culvert.
-Based on the field verification with USACE, it is not anticipated that the roadside drainage ditch or seasonal wetlands affected by the proposed access driveway would be jurisdictional; however, a final determination must be made via an Approved Jurisdictional Determination.
-Potential impacts to wetlands and Waters of the U.S. would be reduced to less-than-significant levels with implementation of the mitigation measures in Section 4, which include consultation with the USACE and USEPA regarding the need to obtain permits under Section 404 and 401 of the CWA, implementation of a SWPPP, silt fencing, and avoidance buffers.
-These measures would ensure that aquatic features proposed for avoidance are protected by fencing and that work in or near Pruitt Creek occurs during the dry season to avoid erosion and impacts to special-status species.
+Based on the Approved Jurisdictional Determination (Appendix G-8), the roadside drainage ditch and seasonal wetlands affected by the proposed access driveway are not federally jurisdictional.
+Potential impacts to wetlands and Waters of the U.S. would be reduced to less-than-significant levels with implementation of the mitigation measures in Section 4, which include implementation of a SWPPP, silt fencing, and avoidance buffers.
+These measures would ensure that jurisdictional features proposed for avoidance are protected.